PingrisAlexis/Learn-Home/README.md

-# PingrisAlexis_10_25012022
+# Project 5/9 Front End Developer Path

-## Project 10 Front-End OpenClassrooms - Define the needs for a school support app.
+## Define the needs for a school support app.

 ### Specifications: